hanchon-live/docs/_posts/2021-05-09-create-own-constant-for-styles.md

 `StyledRow` in `LoginPage.js` has the following properties:  `display:flex` and `align-items:center`.
 These two also are defined in the `span` of `RadioButton.js`.

-These `properties` are very `useful` because they `align` our content `vertically`.
-We are going to use them a LOT in our projects.
+These `properties` are very useful because they `align` our content `vertically`.
+We are going to use them a lot in our projects.

-- Let's create the file generalStyles.js.
+- Let's create the file `generalStyles.js`.

 ```sh
 touch generalStyles.js